-The students will be asked to complete evaluations on their academic "tenured" faculty and clinical preceptors annually.
-All faculty members that are on the "tenure track" will be evaluated annually in one or more classes.
-The clinical preceptors will be evaluated annually.
-The clinical preceptors evaluation schedule will be:
+The students will be asked to complete evaluations on their academic "tenured" faculty (annually) didactic and clinical preceptors (quarterly) clinical.
+All faculty members that are on the "tenure track" will be evaluated in one or more classes quarterly throughout the process.
+The clinical preceptors will be evaluated quarterly in order for each student to have the opportunity to be allowed to evaluate each clinical preceptor due to the student's rotation.
+The clinical sites will also be evaluated quarterly by the students.